okechukwu0127/touchtribe/README.md

 # General Setup and Submission Process

-1) Fork this repo to your personal GitHub account.
+1) Fork this repo to your personal Gitlab account.

 2) Clone the forked repo to your computer and install its dependences with npm.